ase-warriors/go-trucks/backend/README.md

 * GET /vendor/<int:vendor_id>/post?num=1
   * num: number of latest posts
+  * Only the vendor him/herself (with right token) can view more than one previous posts; others can only view the latest one
   * returns {"location", "time", "menu", "lat", "lng"}, 200
   * returns {"status": "failure", "message": "Error occurred"}, 401